paraps/paraps/README.md

     --
   </p>
     <p align="left">
-    i'll also be blocking freely, usually if you're annoying me or something. i'll add to these when needed.
+    i'll also be blocking freely, usually if you're annoying me, i'm in your DNI, have bad vibes, etc. i'll add to these when needed.
   </p>
 </details>
 <details><summary>FICTIONKINS</summary>